gwastro/pycbc/docs/ahope/injections.rst

 * A configuration file (or files) containing the information needed to tell this module how to generate the injection files (described below).
 * An initialized instance of the ahope workflow class, containing the ConfigParser.
-* A list of science segments, which are only used to identify start and end times of the injection files.

 The module is then called according to